legend-exp/legend-data-format-specs/docs/src/hdf5.md

                 [16918, 16918, 16962, ..., 18933]]
     }

-#### Vectors of vectors of different size
+#### Vector of vectors

-A vector-of-vectors is stored as an HDF5 group that contains two datasets:
+A vector of vectors of unqual sizes is stored as an HDF5 group that contains two datasets:

 * A 1-dimensional dataset `flattened_data` that stores the concatenation of all vectors into a single vector.
 * A 1-dimensional dataset `cumulative_length` that stores the cumulative sum of the length of all vectors.